-You create a new database file-a dbspace-using the CREATE DBSPACE statement or the Sybase Central Create Dbspace wizard.
+Create a dbspace using the CREATE DBSPACE statement or the Sybase Central Create Dbspace wizard.
 A new dbspace can be on the same or a different disk drive as the existing dbspaces.
-You must have DBA authority to create new dbspaces.
+You must have DBA or SPACE ADMIN authority.

 See Chapter 6, "Physical Limitations," in Reference: Building Blocks, Tables, and Procedures for the maximum sizes of dbspaces on raw devices and operating system files.
-On some platforms you must enable large file system files to reach the maximum size.
+On some platforms, you must enable large file system files to reach the maximum size.

-You can only specify SIZE and RESERVE for the IQ store and IQ temporary store, not for the catalog store.
+You can specify SIZE and RESERVE only for the IQ store and IQ temporary store, not for the catalog store.